Self-Guided Strolling Tour

 The Strolling Tour is designed for a gentle walk through the historic district of Tennessee’s oldest town.
 Enjoy the historic architecture, rich history, colorful shops, and interesting people along your way.
 Buildings date from the late 1700’s to the late 1800’s.
 They include homes, businesses, churches, and inns.

-Purchase your Strolling Tour brochure for $1 at the Historic Jonesborough Visitors Center and you may begin your stroll along Jonesborough’s charming streets as you view 40 historical points of interest.
+Pickup your Strolling Tour Guide at the Historic Jonesborough Visitors Center and you may begin your stroll along Jonesborough’s charming streets as you view 40 historical points of interest.

 Strolling Tour Highlights:

 – This charming old inn, built during the late 1790’s, has housed presidents Andrew Jackson, James K. Polk and Andrew Johnson.